Signal vs Noise

 - What is signal vs noise in communication?

-- Signal is the intentional pattern you transmit; noise is everything else you emit at the same time — hesitations, hedges, contradictions in tone and posture.
-Listeners weight noise heavily, often more than signal.
+- Signal is the intentional pattern you transmit; noise is everything else — hesitations, hedges, contradictions in tone and posture.
+Listeners weight noise heavily, often above signal.

 - Why does no one take me seriously when I speak?